15 Oz To Cups Conversion

 Advanced Conversions and Scaling Recipes

 Once you're comfortable with the 15 oz to cups conversion, you can expand your skills to handle other fluid ounce to cup conversions.
 The basic principle remains the same: divide the number of fluid ounces by 8.
-However, understanding how to handle larger numbers and scaling recipes becomes crucial for culinary proficiency.
+Even so, understanding how to handle larger numbers and scaling recipes becomes crucial for culinary proficiency.

 • Converting Larger Volumes: The same principle applies to larger volumes.
 To convert 120 fluid ounces to cups, you'd divide 120 by 8, which equals 15 cups.